ezioo2310/video_motion_magnification/README.md

 Contains useful functions that can be used for preprocessing, analyzing, plotting, drawing and testing.

 ## Issues and constraints
 These motion-magnification scripts are 'optimized' for about 16 Gb of RAM memory.
-If we face memory problems, the best practice is to convert videos to grayscale and to crop them using analyze.py.
+If we face memory problems, the best practice is to convert videos to grayscale and to crop the Region Of Interest using analyze.py or analyze.ipynb.
 I would say that the solution for this problem would be to code in C++ because we have more control over memory usage but in the end, if we need to store a big array of float numbers, we are always going to end up with memory issues..